-3 In most of these cases, the parties agree, for the purposes of this motion only, that these Plaintiffs ingested Lipitor 80 mg prior to diagnosis.
+3 In most of these cases, the parties agree, for the purposes of this motion only, that these Plaintiffs ingested Lipitor in dosages of less than 80 mg prior to diagnosis of diabetes.
 (Dkt.
 Nos.
 1658, 1680, 1748).
-In other cases, the parties dispute the dosage or dispute whether Plaintiff's diagnosis was prior to ingestion of Lipitor.
+In other cases, the parties agree that Plaintiffs allege pre-existing diabetes, i.e., that Plaintiffs were diagnosed with diabetes prior to taking Lipitor.
 (Dkt.
 No. 1680).
-Where there is any dispute, the Court simply assumes Plaintiff ingested Lipitor 80 mg prior to diagnosis, as it does not change the ultimate outcome of the motion.
-However, these arguments are preserved.
+For the cases where the parties agree that Plaintiffs were diagnosed with diabetes prior to ingesting Lipitor, it is impossible that Lipitor caused their diabetes, and the Court grants summary judgment on this ground as well.